petrickow/petrickow.github.io/about.md

 After a (failed) attempt at becoming a bonafide rockstar by drumming and strumming with friends in Trondheim and Bergen, I moved to Oslo where I worked in a couple of bars for some years.
 I realized I needed to sleep more and started my bachelors in Computer Science...

 I was lucky to work while studying at Center for Shared Discussion Making and Collaborative Care Research.
 The focus there was web-technologies such as .net, angular, less/sass, but we have also made applications using frameworks such as apache flex, unity3d and ionic.
 Being a small team (3-5) we all get to work on most aspects of development and process management.
-Now I work as an consultant at Computas on different projcets.
+I now work as an consultant at Computas on different projcets.

 ## Music